inaka/sheldon/README.md

 ### Erlang Shell

 First of all Sheldon is an application and it needs to be started.
-You can use `sheldon:start/0`.
+You can use `rebar3 shell` to set the necessary paths, then use `sheldon:start/0` or `application:ensure_all_started(sheldon)` in order to start Sheldon but if you are using Sheldon as a dependency you can let OTP starts it from your_app.app file too.

 Sheldon only has two main methods, `sheldon:check/1` and `sheldon:check/2`.
 As a user, you just need to use those.

 ```erlang